GK3077/Web3.0-Journey/README.md

 Creating an Array of Structs: Finally, I learned how to create an array of structs in Solidity and how to assign values to the properties of the structs in the array.

+## Day 2
+### May 02, 2023

+Today in my journey towards learning Solidity and Web3.0 development, I learned about some more advanced topics.
+Here's a summary of what I covered:

+Private/Public Functions: I learned about private and public functions in Solidity and how they differ in terms of access control.

+Return Values: I learned how to use return values in Solidity to return data from a function call.

+Function Modifiers: I learned about function modifiers in Solidity and how they can be used to add additional functionality to a function.

+Keccak256: I learned about the keccak256 hash function in Solidity, which is used to generate a unique hash value based on an input.